KATRIN BOLOVTSOVA via Pexels

 Commission errors cost more than money.
 The real damage is to trust — and that cost compounds over time in ways that never appear on a balance sheet.

-A sales leader we spoke with described a moment he still thinks about, years later.
+A UK sales leader (anonymised for privacy) described a moment he still thinks about, years later.
 He'd been underpaid on a commission — not by much, maybe £200.
 When he raised it, his manager investigated and confirmed the error.
 It was fixed in the next pay run.
 Apologies were made.

 But something had changed.
 "I remember sitting at my desk after that conversation, thinking: if this one was wrong, how many others were wrong that I didn't catch?
 I started checking every statement line by line.
 I built my own spreadsheet.
 I never fully trusted the numbers again."